mithubindia/vmenu/guides/backup_cloud.md

 description: "Set up a simple backup service in Proxmox VE using your personal cloud storage provider (Google Drive, Mega, Dropbox, OneDrive, etc.) as an additional datastore, using rclone for secure backups without scripts."
 ---

-# Proxmox Backup Cloud

-In this tutorial, we'll set up a simple backup service in our personal cloud storage provider (Google Drive, Mega, Dropbox, OneDrive, etc.), adding it as an additional datastore using rclone.
-We'll store our backups securely without using any scripts.

 ## Preparation: